 The northern German religious sensibility at its most depraved

 Did we ever wonder what a whole boatful of virgins looks like?
 Like this.
+(St Ursula and her entourage of martyrs)

 An early Stephen Fry lookalike and serene Jesus, given the circumstances